leonardojjs/Hackathon_ISMC/README.md

 ## Installation Guide

-1. **Install Dependencies:**
+1. **Navigate to Project Directory:**

     ```bash
+    cd Hackathon_ISMC
+    ```

+2. **Install Dependencies:**

+    ```bash
     pip install -r requirements.txt
     ```

-2. **Run the Application:**
+3. **Run the Application:**

     ```bash
     python app.py
     ```

     These commands will install the necessary dependencies and start the application.
 Copy and paste them into your terminal or command prompt to execute the steps.
+Please make sure to run these commands in the terminal of PyCharm IDE or your preferred Python IDE.
 If you encounter any issues, feel free to reach out for assistance!

 ## Additional Information